Bad Weather & School Emergencies

 Your instructor does not live in Ashland; getting to school involves fifteen miles of highway driving, so there may be days when it’s possible to walk the city streets and get to school, but not to drive here on US 42.
 That’s why we will apply the “common sense in making a decision” provision to faculty too.
 I will use common sense in assessing road conditions.
 Of course, your instructor, being human, may occasionally get sick (that seems to happen about once every 24 months too).
 For our course, therefore:

-- If the Snow Line or radio announcements tell you that the campus is closed, you can assume that our class will not meet.
-You don't need any special announcement from me.
+- If the AU website or email announcements tell you that the campus is closed, you can assume that our class will not meet.
+You don’t need any special announcement from me.

 - Check your email for class cancellations.
 If I am sick or the highways (not just the Ashland city streets) are impassable, the information should be posted there no later than an hour before my first class.
 (Hint: If the ODOT Winter Route Conditions site shows Route 42 in either Ashland or Richland County as Severe Snow/Ice/Drifting, it’s very unlikely that I will be able to get here.)

 - If the University is in session, but I’m not here, please allow fifteen minutes before you leave.
 It’s quite possible for me to be delayed by a wreck on the highway or some similar event.
 (And remember that if I show up ten minutes late and conduct class, the first thing I will do is to take roll.)

 - Some commuters must drive difficult country roads.
 If we have class, but weather prevents you from driving safely to campus, please tell me about it.
 Otherwise, you might get an unexcused absence.

 - Even if class is cancelled due to weather, the reading assignments go forward as usual, so make sure you keep up with them.
 We don’t have enough slack in the schedule to simply take a vacation day.